mdelotavo/multitool/README.rst

 Why does this exist?
 --------------------

-I built this tool so that I can quickly create and distribute command-line tools for consulting work and personal use.
+I built this tool so I can quickly create and distribute command-line tools for consulting work and personal use.

-The plugins manager uses ``git`` to manage plugins installed from remote ``git`` repositories.

 -----
 Usage